-- All current HCV tenants who have not previously graduated and received an escrow are eligible for participation in the program. - Previous FSS participants who did not successfully graduate will be considered on a case-by-case basis.
-They can request to come back on the program six months after their contract end date. - Previous FSS participants who voluntarily withdrew from the program will be considered on a case-by-case basis.
-They can request to come back on the program six months after their contract end date. - HCV waiting list applicants are not eligible for participation. - Families who have been terminated from FSS for noncompliance will not be permitted to participate in the program for a minimum of 12 months from the termination.
-Allowing a family to come back on the program will be determined on a case-by-case basis. - Families in a current repayment agreement with the Carroll County Housing will not be eligible until the repayment is paid in full. - A family who is facing termination of assistance for any reason will not be considered.

-• If Carroll County Housing has a wait list for FSS, families will be chosen off the wait list when there is an opening based on the date and time, they submitted an Initial Assessment for the FSS Program.
+- All adult HCV tenants who have not previously participated in FSS are eligible for participation in the program regardless of age or disability status.
+Any adult in a household is eligible to sign a Contract of Participation and become the head of the FSS family even if they are not the voucher holder.
+If an adult other than the voucher holder is signing the Contract of Participation, all adults in the household will need to sign the "Acknowledgement of Family Self-Sufficiency Head," indicating that the head of the FSS family is the one who would be awarded any escrow at graduation. - Previous FSS participants who did not successfully graduate or who voluntarily withdrew will be considered on a case-by-case basis.
+They can request to come back on the program two months after their contract end date or withdrawal.
+A reenrollment decision is made jointly by the FSS Program Coordinator, the Housing Program Manager, and Carroll County Housing's Bureau Chief. - Previous graduates of the FSS Program who received an escrow less than \$5,000 at graduation would be eligible to reenroll six months after graduation. - HCV waiting list applicants are not eligible for participation. - Families who have been terminated from FSS for noncompliance will not be permitted to participate in the program for a minimum of six months from the termination.
+Allowing a family to come back on the program will be determined on a case-by-case basis.
+A reenrollment decision is made jointly by the FSS Program Coordinator, the Housing Program Manager, and Carroll County Housing's Bureau Chief. - Families in a current repayment agreement with Carroll County Housing will not be eligible until the repayment is paid in full. - A family who is facing termination of assistance for any reason will not be considered unless the termination is appealed and overturned. - If Carroll County Housing has a wait list for FSS, families will be chosen off the wait list when there is an opening based on the date and time they submitted an Initial Assessment for the FSS Program.